Get Firefox

 Basically you just need to select “Extract from PDF” in the filter section of the “Open Font” dialogbox used when opening files.
 When you have selected your PDF file, a “Pick a font” dialogbox will open where you could select wich font to open.
 Then you’ll just need to compact the font using the “Encoding” menu and selecting “Compact”.
 This will remove all non-used glyphs in the font.
 Then you would have to edit the Font Info, and save the font as a font file (usally TrueType is best).
 Quote from the article: “Beware though, sometimes when a font is embedded into a PDF it will only contain [glyphs for] characters used.
 So, if the PDF file that you are trying to extract from does not contain the letter “P” [glyph], then that letter will not show up in FontForge.”
 (You could see an example of this in the image above, the PDF file the font was extracted from did not contain glyphs for all the letters in the english alphabet).

-Installing progams from the Google Pack, without using the Google Updater program
+Installing Spyware Doctor SE from the Google Pack, without using Google Updater

-Most of the programs in the Google Pack could be installed without using the Google Updater program, but there is three exceptions: Spyware Doctor, Norton Security Scan and Google Photos Screensaver, you can’t install any of these programs without using the Google Updater program.
+Most of the programs in the Google Pack could be installed without using the Google Updater program, but there is three one exceptions: Spyware Doctor Starter Edition, Norton Security Scan and Google Photos Screensaver, you can’t install any of these this programs without using the Google Updater program.

 The version of Spyware Doctor that you could download from the Spyware Doctor website is limited to only scanning your computer, but not removing spywares.